eirenechan/rick-and-morty-case/README.md

 - Showing all information of a character (Name, species, gender, last location, dimension, etc)

 ## How?
 How do we want you to do it?

-We don't care, make it in React, Vue, Symfony, Zend, Slim, etc...
+If you are applying as a front-end developer, make use of the following:
+* NextJS
+* styled-components
+* Apollo GraphQL

+If you are applying as a back-end developer:
 Make it in the framework(s) of your choice.
-Just make sure you do it in a language that applies to the position you're applying for.
-(PHP for Backend-dev, Javascript for frontend-dev)
+Just make sure you do it in PHP.

 Make sure it is something you're proud of and shows us your knowledge and abilities!